 Uric acid is produced by the body when it breaks down a chemical called purine.
 It’s then eliminated from the body in urine.
 Purine is found in our bodies naturally, but it’s also found in many foods.
 Following a gout diet low in purine may help reduce the frequency of gout flare-ups.

 A gout diet is the same as most diets.
 It recommends you eat in a balanced and healthy way.
 Maintaining a healthy weight is also important as being overweight increases your likelihood for gout flare-ups.
 Being overweight also increases the intensity of flare-ups and makes them harder to manage.
-Research has shown that losing weight, even without restricting purine intake, lowers uric acid levels.

 If you have a history of gout, these foods may help control your uric acid levels and reduce your risk for flare-ups: